thephpleague/commonmark/README.md

 ## Compatibility with CommonMark ##

-This project aims to fully support the entire [CommonMark spec] - other flavors of Markdown may work but are not supported.
+This project aims to fully support the entire [CommonMark spec].
+Other flavors of Markdown may work but are not supported.
 Any/all changes made to the [spec][CommonMark spec] or [JS reference implementation][stmd.js] should eventually find their way back into this codebase.

-The following table shows which versions of commonmark-php are compatible with which version of the CommonMark spec:
+The following table shows which versions of league/commonmark are compatible with which version of the CommonMark spec:

 <table>
     <thead>
         <tr>
-            <th>commonmark-php</th>
+            <th>league/commonmark</th>
             <th>CommonMark spec</th>
             <th>Notes</th>
         </tr>